forestgrape/coronavirus/index.md

 #### observed cross immune protections between different coronaviruses
 [Cross immune protections](#cross-immune-protection) against coronaviruses have been observed for different strains, therefore cross protections can exists for coronaviruses.
-Examples of observered cross immune protections are:
+Examples of observed cross immune protections are:
 * As already noted in the introduction  [Van der Hoek et al.](#vanderhoek2012) observed by analysing serum conversions:
     - OC43 -protects-> HKU1 (only unidirectional)
     - NL63 -protects-> 229E (only unidirectional)

-* [Han et al](#han) showed that calves innoculated with HECV-4408get cross-protective immunity against BCoV DB2.
-HECV-4408 is a strain that can cause acute diarrhea in humans, see [human bcov infections](#human-bcov-infections)
+* [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against BCoV DB2.
+HECV-4408 is a strain that can cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

 #### Interspecies Transmission
  There are even many examples where BCoVs crossed species borders, for which a [interspecies infection](#interspecies-infection) is necessary.
 Frequent BCoV infections to humans occur likely but they are not easy to prove.
 Examples where they have proven or there is strong evidence are:
-* The HECV-4408 coronavirus was isolated from a child suffering pneunomia in 94 as described in [Zhang et al](#zhang94)
+* The HECV-4408 coronavirus was isolated from a child suffering diarrhoea in 94 as described in [Zhang et al](#zhang94)
 * OC43 likely was a BCoV jump to humans so frequent infections before are likely.